fc9734ygn/oddspot-app/README.md

 5. Build the app for Android or iOS following regular KMP project build procedures.

 ## DISCLAIMER:
-The iOS project doesn't build right now as I've made some changes to the map implementation that needs to be updated in the iosMain directory.
-But right now I have no access to a macOS machine to update and build the project.
+The iOS project isn't building right now as I've made some changes to the map implementation that needs to be updated in the iosMain directory.
+But as of right now, I have no access to a macOS machine to update and build the project.

-Last update: 2024-05-30
+Last update: 2024-06-25